TRAIN

 Documents for Vic Medieval Town

-Click on any one of the 6 PDFs to view in full screen and download.
+Click on any of the PDF thumbnails to view in full screen and download

 Weather for Vic

-What to take with you for Vic Medieval Town
+Accessibility & What to take with you for Vic day trip

 Wikiloc Trail for Vic Medieval Town